nbsdx/binja-ui-tweaks/README.md

 # binja-ui-tweaks
 UI Tweaks for Binary Ninja.

-As of now, the tweaks seem to be rather stable on Ubuntu 16.06, other platforms are unknown.
+As of now, the tweaks seem to be rather stable on Ubuntu 16.06 and Windows 8.1, other platforms are unknown.

 # Usage / Installation